shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 - **Time Zone** - Select the advertiser's time zone.

-  <b>Note:</b> To apply a time zone change to
+> [!NOTE]
-  child objects, make sure the checkbox is selected.
+> To apply a time zone change to child objects, make sure the checkbox is selected.
 If it is not selected, the time zone change made to the advertiser will not apply to its child objects, resulting in a child object's budget being reset to a different time zone than the advertiser.